Baryon-antibaryon photoproduction cross sections off the proton: Reaction Model

 \subsubsection{Single $t$-channel exchange}

-The baryon-anti-baryon creation step illustrated as the shaded blob in Fig.~\ref{fig:ppbar_combined_model}(a) is taken as independent of $t$ in our model of the single-exchange process.
-To describe the differential cross section in a factorizable manner, we cast the matrix element in Eq.~\ref{eq:dsigma_dtprimedm} in a form that includes the mass clustering factor $\mathcal{C}(m_{12})$ and the parameterization $\mathcal{R}(t^{\prime})$:
+The baryon-antibaryon creation step illustrated as the shaded blob in Fig.~\ref{fig:ppbar_combined_model}(a) is taken as independent of $t$ in our model of the single-exchange process.
+To describe the differential cross section in a factorizable manner, we cast the matrix element in Eq.~\ref{eq:dsigma_dtprimedm} in a form that includes the mass clustering factor $\mathcal{C}(m_{12})$ and the parametrization $\mathcal{R}(t^{\prime})$:

-where $\mathcal{N}_{\BBbar}$ is the global scaling associated with the creation of the baryon($B$)-anti-baryon($\bar{B}$) pair.
+where $\mathcal{N}_{\BBbar}$ is the global scaling associated with the creation of the baryon($B$)-antibaryon($\bar{B}$) pair.
 The factor

-is introduced to normalize the $t$-channel $\mathcal{R}(t^{\prime})$ dependence, in order to preserve the three-body phase space (Eq.~\ref{eq:phsp}) when different effective masses $m_{12}$ of are combined into a $2 \rightarrow 2$ single exchange process.
+is introduced to normalize the $t$-channel $\mathcal{R}(t^{\prime})$ dependence, to preserve the three-body phase space (Eq.~\ref{eq:phsp}) when different effective masses of $m_{12}$ are combined into a $2 \rightarrow 2$ single exchange process.
 The integration limits are given in Appendix~\ref{appendix:kinematics}.

-We thus write the differential cross section for the single exchange intensity as an explicit function of $m_{12}$ and $t^{\prime}$:
+We thus write the differential cross section for the single-exchange intensity as an explicit function of $m_{12}$ and $t^{\prime}$: